As a manager, the chances are that at one time you were an expert.

 What should you do instead?
 To succeed in this situation, you must learn and practice a generalist leadership style.
 Based on my work with leaders who have successfully made the transition, here are the four key skills to develop and practice:

 How?
-The best tip for building relationships is to spend a lot of time, face to face, getting to know people as individuals.
+The best tip for building relationships is to spend a lot of time, face-to-face, getting to know people as individuals.
 Constantly adapt your approach to the individual and the situation, and that means knowing people very, very well.

 How?